alchemistry/alchemlyb/joss_paper/paper.md

 # Acknowledgements

+Some work on alchemlyb was supported by grants from the  National Institutes of Health (Award No R01GM118772 to O.B.) and the National Science Foundation (award ACI-1443054 to O.B.).

+# Author contributions

 D.D. and O.B. designed the project.
 Z.W., D.D., contributed to the new features.
 Z.W., D.D., O.B. maintain the codebase.
 Z.W., M.R.S, O.B. wrote the manuscript.

 # References